 Another recall attempt is currently underway.
 Bajaras say that he will review the city’s charter to see if he can move the town past its frustrating deadlock.

 “We will succeed,” he said, according to CNN.
 “We will go forward.
 It’ll probably take small steps, but we’ll be okay.

-Posted by GPD on February 8, 2016, With 2697 Reads Filed under Of Interest.
+Posted by GPD on February 8, 2016, With 2708 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.